miguelazue/insurance-cross-selling/README.md

 - Logistic Regression using statsmodels library. - AUC Score: 0.84961
 - Decision Tree using DecisionTreeRegressor from sklearn - AUC Score: 0.85243

+### Interpretation

+The AUC Score for the Neural Network version 1 is 0.86017.
+This means that  with this model, the probability is 86% that the individual with a positive response will have a higher score than the one with a negative response.

+The ROC Curve compares the TPR (True Positive Rate) and the FPR (False Positve Rate) at different score cutoffs.
+The intention of a classification model is to have a high TPR and a low FPR.